Raunak-Sarmacharya/LocalCooksCommunity/docs/database-schema.md

 SELECT * FROM applications WHERE user_id = 123 ORDER BY created_at DESC;

 -- Get pending applications for admin review
-SELECT * FROM applications WHERE status = 'new' ORDER BY created_at ASC;
+SELECT * FROM applications WHERE status = 'inReview' ORDER BY created_at ASC;

 -- Get applications with pending document verification SELECT * FROM applications